Because Tyson McGuffin says so

 The Zen paddle has an oversized rectangular shape that extends a full 7⅝” from top to bottom.

-While the paddle excels at control (we selected this as the best paddle for control on this list), the aluminum honeycomb core provides enough weight to boost the power of this paddle that it won’t leave you at a disadvantage against power hitters.
+While the paddle excels at control the aluminum honeycomb core provides enough weight to boost the power of this paddle that it won’t leave you at a disadvantage against power hitters.

 The paddle face is easily recognizable on the court due to it’s large Chinese “Power” symbol.
 Available in the following colors: red, blue, green, pink, purple, orange and yellow.

 Onix has updated the paddle and recently released the 2017 Onix Graphite Zen Pickleball Paddle v2 (version two).
-The key features are the same with a new and updated look.
-Here's a quick video of the new paddle:
+The key features are the same but with a new and updated look.

 The React Graphite Pickleball Paddle from Onix is loaded with innovative features, pushing the standards for existing pickleball paddles with new paddle tech.